hummingbot/dashboard/README.md

 ### Hummingbot DB

-Drop a SQLite database file for a specific strategy configuration, so that you can inspect and analyze the trade data.
+Drop a SQLite trades file for a specific strategy configuration, so that you can inspect and analyze the trade data.

 **How to find**: These files are located in the `/data` folder in Hummingbot, and are named `<strategy_name>.sqlite`.